eduardoprado1369/car-shop/README.md

 # Project Car Shop

-This is a back-end project which uses the principles of `OOP` to create a CRUD API to manage a Car Shop, in which users can see the existing vehicles, filter them by id, add new vehicles, update and delete existing vehicles.
+This is a back-end project which uses `Object-oriented programming` (`OOP`) to create a CRUD API responsible for managing a Car Shop, in which users can see the existing vehicles, filter them by id, add new vehicles, update and delete existing vehicles.
 The service layer of this application was fully tested using unit tests.

 # Technologies used